BCStudentSoftwareDevTeam/documentation/production-servers.md

 Only necessary packages should be installed and only necessary services should be running.
 Run `nmap URL` to check and see what ports are open on your server.

 ### Unattended Upgrades
 Security updates should be installed automatically.

 For our older servers using Ubuntu 16.04, this document outlines the steps: https://linoxide.com/ubuntu-how-to/enable-disable-unattended-upgrades-ubuntu-16-04/.

+For servers using Ubuntu 18.04, this document outlines the steps: https://libre-software.net/ubuntu-automatic-updates/.

 ### SSL
 Production webservers should use SSL only.
 An example Apache configuration to disable http access is here: